austincunningham/myblog/src/markdown/2021/keycloakgithub.md

 Setting up idp is well documented [here](https://www.keycloak.org/docs/latest/server_admin/#social-identity-providers).

 In this example I will use Github.
 I have a previous blog detailing how to setup an [Express app with Keycloak](https://austincunningham.ddns.net/2017/keycloakexpress).
-This basically cover setting up a keycloak realm , client,  user, and adding the keycloak.json to your express app and using the [keycloak-connect module](https://www.npmjs.com/package/keycloak-connect).
+This basically covers setting up a keycloak realm , client,  user, and adding the keycloak.json to your express app and using the [keycloak-connect module](https://www.npmjs.com/package/keycloak-connect).

 Once you have your app setup with Keycloak you can add an identity provider.